MarvinLer/pypownet/tests/README.md

 # Usage
 Run `pytest` in the root folder of of pypownet repository to execute all of the provided tests.
+Additionally you can run `pytest --verbose --continue-on-collection-errors` to print some further information.

 If the module is not installed, run `pip install pytest` beforehand.